 Revive the Creature on the Small Screen

 There are countless film adaptations of “Frankenstein” that you could easily spend the day watching (and writing a blog post about), and more continue to be made.
-Here are a just a handful that are either my favorites or on my to-watch list.
+Here are just a handful that are my favorites.
 Get some friends together and have a movie marathon!

 There’s no way I cannot suggest this classic.
 This is the mother of all “Frankenstein” movie adaptations.
 Directed by James Whale and starring Boris Karloff as the monster, this version is based both on Mary Shelley’s novel and the play by British writer Peggy Webling.
 As if that’s not enough reason to watch it, it was also inducted into the National Film Registry in 1991 for being historically significant.